tamzi/bungeni-portal/bungeni_custom/trunk/workflows/README.txt

-DEBUGGING NOTE: to easily see the the evaluated result of all permission assigments for each workflow state definition (that uses like_state) set the logging level to DEBUG.
+DEBUGGING NOTE: to easily see the the evaluated result of all permission assigments for each workflow state definition (that uses permissions_from_state) set the logging level to DEBUG.

 !+ <state ... manual_date="true">
     transition to a "politicocratic" destination states need to allow